elchinaslanli/bruh_hotkey/README.md

 ![Logo](https://i.kym-cdn.com/entries/icons/original/000/016/540/Bruh_meme_banner.jpg)

-# BRUH HOTKEY
+# BRUH SOUND HOTKEY

 This project is built for instant bruh moments.

-By following the intallation steps you will have bruh button / hotkey / shortcut key.
+By following the intallation steps you will have bruh button / hotkey / shortcut key which will sound "bruh" when pressed.

 For now this repo only supports Windows.
 ## Installation